learosema/sissi/demo/index.md

 - a basic templating engine with Markdown and HTML
 - a Development server with watch mode

-## Is it here to compete with Eleventy?
+## Why?
+Is it here to compete with Eleventy?

 Nope.
-Eleventy is awesome and I am a proud [supporter](https://opencollective.com/lea-rosema) of it (I'm pretty broke though so it's only a small amount I'm contributing).
+Eleventy is awesome and I am a proud [supporter](https://opencollective.com/lea-rosema).

 I want to get a basic understanding about static site generators and want to evaluate if the complexity could be reduced further.
-That may come with the cost of flexibility and cut-down of features.
+That does come with the cost of flexibility and cut of features.

 Also, I suffer from npm fatigue, so I want that node_modules folder to shrink.

+But there's one important thing to keep in mind: Right now, the smaller size doesn't necessarily mean it will always run faster compared to Eleventy (it depends!).

+Some portions, especially the template expression evaluation can be optimized, eg. by adding a caching mechanism.